Find Teaching Schools

 Science: Using scientific rules and methods to solve problems.

-In the United States, there were 26,300 jobs for Chemistry Professor in 2016.
+In 2016, there was an estimated number of 26,300 jobs in the United States for Chemistry Professor.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Chemistry Professor by 2026.
-The BLS estimates 2,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.

 undefined